 Ask the Original Creditor

 If you know your debt has been sent to a collection agency, you can find out which collection agency you owe by calling the original creditor - the business that you originally had an account with.
-The original creditor may be able to tell you which collection agency the account was assigned or sold to because it's listed in your account.
+The original creditor may be able to tell you which collection agency the account was assigned or sold to because it's listed in your account details.
 However, the original creditor may not the current debt collector if the debt has been resold to second or third collection agency.

-Depending on whether the debt has been assigned or sold to a collection agency or junk debt buyer, the original creditor may not take payment from you or even discuss the account with you.
-If you want to take care of the account, you can contact the collection agency to find out what you owe and how to pay it.
+Depending on whether the debt has been assigned or sold to a collection agency or junk debt buyer, the original creditor may not accept payment from you or even discuss the account with you.
+If you want to take care of the account, you can contact the collection agency to find out what you owe and how to pay the balance.

 Check Your Credit Report